data-skeptic/blog/transcripts/2017/data-provenance-and-reproducibility-with-pachyderm.md

 So yeah, it’s this idea that you have “input” to a pipeline or through a pipeline stage.
 And when that input is updated, that pipeline is updated as well.

-**Host:** And that JSON file you were describing is that a Pachyderm specific like a recipe language?
+**Kyle:** And that JSON file you were describing is that a Pachyderm specific like a recipe language?

 **Daniel:** Yeah.
 It’s just a JSON specification that gives Pachyderm the things that it needs to know in order to set up the pipeline.
 So the image name that you’re running, what you want to run, what’s input.
 And then also this is where you specify, I mentioned you can distribute things over a certain number of workers, this is where you also specific parallelism.
 It’s not a very long JSON spec.
 It just specifies those things that you want to be run and how to run them.

-**Host:** And is there any under the hood optimization that might see, let’s say that join operation kicks off and before it completes, one or both of the repositories have had several other commits that may be it would be appropriate to cancel the current operation and resume on the most current or is that out of scope for what Pachyderm does?
+**Kyle:** And is there any under the hood optimization that might see, let’s say that join operation kicks off and before it completes, one or both of the repositories have had several other commits that may be it would be appropriate to cancel the current operation and resume on the most current or is that out of scope for what Pachyderm does?

 **Daniel:** Remember that on each commit, you’re only processing what’s new.
 So there is some optimization in terms of let’s say, in one of our examples, we do some edge detection on images and we commit image 1, image 2, image 3 and then the output is the corresponding edge detected images.
 Let’s say we commit image 1 and then it processes and detects the edges.
 And then we commit five more images, so images 2 through to 6.
 And then another job spun up to process those new five images.
 It doesn’t reprocess the first one.
 It just reprocesses the new five.